fclairamb/ftpserver/README.md

 [![GoDoc](https://godoc.org/github.com/fclairamb/ftpserver?status.svg)](https://godoc.org/github.com/fclairamb/ftpserver/server)

-This FTP server is a gateway between old-school FTP devices and modern cloud based file systems, using the [afero](https://github.com/spf13/afero) 's Fs interface and acting as a reference implementation of the [ftpserverlib](https://github.com/fclairamb/ftpserverlib)
+This FTP server is a gateway between old-school FTP devices and modern cloud based file systems, using the [afero](https://github.com/spf13/afero)'s Fs interface and acting as a reference implementation of the [ftpserverlib](https://github.com/fclairamb/ftpserverlib).

 At the current stage, supported backend are:
 - Local disk